William Vivour: Palm oil trade

 On arrival at Fernando Po, W. A. Vivour entered the trade of palm oil and yams with the indigenous Bubi tribes.
 This involved the collection of the palm oil fruits by the Bubi which were then sold to merchants like Vivour.
 With time he had saved enough money to buy a schooner from John Holt with the aim to expand his palm oil business.
 On 16 March 1871, he purchased a schooner boat from Holt to use in the yam and palm oil trade.

 The following year Holt's assistant W. J. Jones wrote that the black merchant was thriving:

 W. A. Vivour's interest in palm oil grew so significant that it brought him into direct conflict with King Jaja of Opobo in the time leading up to the Jaja-Ibeno War.

 At the time, Vivour was trading directly with Liverpool and had established trading factories on the Kwa Ibo; to achieve this, he had agreements with the Ibeno hierarchy.
 Ibeno sovereignty was independent of Jaja's Opobo.
 Jaja himself knew this and said, "Although I had no claim to the territory near the mouth of the Qua Eboe River, Mr. Vivour would still have no right to trade there, for any oil which he could get would either be bought in or drawn from my markets".

 At last dialogue between the Opobo and the Ibeno failed.
 Jaja did not take it kindly to see the same Liverpool traders whom he sent away from Opobo because of their free trade policy, establishing trading factories on the Kwa Ibo.
 About twenty eight of them including George Watts, Henry Watts, Holt and Vivour had agreements with the Ibeno hierarchy.
 Nevertheless, Jaja's threat for war was ignored by the Ibeno.
 European traders told Ibeno chiefs not to exercise any fear that ‘Whatever rights Jaja has at Opobo were conferred by Her Majesty’s Consul and no rights whatever were given to him over the Qua Iboe people’.

 Vivour prospered in the lucrative palm oil trade until the palm oil boom came to an end due to the general decline in oil prices by 1861.
 Prices had declined from £37 per ton, from 1861 to 1865, to £20 per ton, from 1886 to 1890.
-Prices fell by half and expansion levelled off in the late 1870s and in the 1880s.
+Prices fell by half and expansion leveled off in the late 1870s and in the 1880s.
 In major centers like Opobo, exports declined and by the 1880s settlers began to secure land from the indigenous Bubi and invest in cocoa farming on the island.